Can Menopause Cause Constipation? | Home Remedies & Treatment

 Get Plenty of Exercise

-Constipation is uncomfortable, and if you’re struggling to pass stools, hitting the gym or going for a jog might be the last thing on your mind.
+Constipation is uncomfortable, and if you’re struggling to poop, hitting the gym or going for a jog might be the last thing on your mind.

 But exercise can help to stimulate the digestive tract and wake up the muscles in your bowel.
 So, try to incorporate at least 150 minutes of moderate-intensity physical activity into your routine each week.